ArtanisAce/100-days-of-code/log.md

 **Thoughts:** Learned more about s-c, small session after long day.
 App needs a good refactor and better css applied

 **Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)

+### Day 25: January 31, 2018

+**Today's Progress**: Continued frontend app 'movie-list'.
+Fixed indentation problem on github (converted everything to 2 spaces instead of 2 tabs).
+Also did that on reviews-app.
+Added some CSS to movie-list, and kept watching 'Mastering CSS' course, while writting down some important CSS tips.

+**Thoughts:** Will continue watching the video till is ended, and will combine courses/articles and coding on the same session.
+On weekends will extend the coding sessions, or days that I don't have much to do

+**Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)